yui410122/AudioAutoTest/README.md

 ## Release Note
 ### v1.2
+### v1.2.12
+- fix the memory leakage of repeatedly initialization with the same name.

 ### v1.2.11
 - store the running threads instead of directly using the iterator to avoid exceptions.